-A fluoride toothpaste is a great choice for those who want to prevent cavities.
+Fluoride toothpaste is a great choice for those who want to prevent cavities.
 Fluoride is a mineral that will coat your teeth and protect them from the acids that can cause decay.
 Just be sure to purchase a product that features the American Dental Association (ADA) seal, and check the label to see if it contains an anti-cavity formulation.

-Also, when plaque on your teeth hardens, it turns into tartar, which only your dentist can remove through a professional cleaning.
+Also, when plaque on your teeth hardens, it turns into tartar, which only your dentist can remove through professional cleaning.
 Therefore, if you want to prevent cavities and other problems from developing, you can opt for a fluoride-containing toothpaste that boasts ingredients that will help fight tartar too.
 Check the label for ingredients like zinc citrate or pyrophosphates.

-If an over-the-counter fluoride toothpaste isn’t enough, you can ask your dentist about a prescription cavity-fighting toothpaste that has even more power to keep decay at bay.
+If over-the-counter fluoride toothpaste isn’t enough, you can ask your dentist about a prescription cavity-fighting toothpaste that has even more power to keep decay at bay.

 Many of the foods and drinks, such as coffee, that you indulge in on a regular basis could be causing your teeth to look stained and yellow.
 While you can use over-the-counter whitening treatments and talk to your dentist about professional whitening procedures, you can also use a whitening toothpaste to keep stains off your teeth as best as possible every day.

-A standard whitening formula will have mild abrasive ingredients that will work with your toothbrush to polish your teeth.
+A standard whitening formula will have mildly abrasive ingredients that will work with your toothbrush to polish your teeth.
 Every time you brush, you could be working towards preventing the buildup of new stains, but you might find it harder to get rid of older stains.

 If you need more whitening power, opt for a toothpaste that has modified silicone abrasives in its formula.
 Advanced whitening products can help you get a whiter smile in about a month, so if you are still unsatisfied with the results, it’s best to consult with your dentist or try a tougher whitening product, such as whitening strips or trays.

 Has your dentist diagnosed you with sensitive teeth or gums?
 Then simply choose a toothpaste that contains ingredients like potassium nitrate and strontium chloride, as these will help desensitize your mouth and reduce pain.
-Also be sure to use a toothbrush that isn’t too stiff, and brush your teeth more gently to help reduce irritation.
+Also, be sure to use a toothbrush that isn’t too stiff, and brush your teeth more gently to help reduce irritation.

 In addition to using the right toothpaste at home, having your teeth cleaned and your entire mouth examined by your dentist regularly is crucial when it comes to maintaining your oral health.

 If in doubt, talk to your dentist about what toothpaste you should be using.
-He or she will be able to advise you on the specific formula that you should look for, especially if you’re suffering with gum disease or cavities.
+He or she will be able to advise you on the specific formula that you should look for, especially if you’re suffering from gum disease or cavities.